CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/01-createtable-Intro.md

 d) A **constraint** is an SQL object that helps define the set of valid values that can be stored in the table.

 Let's try creating a test table with one field (i.e. column).
-We'll also go ahead and insert a row, and then review data.
+We'll also go ahead and insert a row, and then review the data.

 Execute the following SQL statement in the console: